-Belleau Wood, at the center of Trump’s alleged ‘loser’ remark, is among the most hallowed military ground
+Battlefield at the center of Trump’s alleged ‘loser’ remark is among U.S. military’s most hallowed

 The force “must be considered a very good one and may even be reckoned as storm troops,” one German commander said.

 In the context of the war, Belleau Wood was smaller than some battles, but the losses were steep on both sides.
-The U.S. and Germans both had about 10,000 casualties, mostly wounded, including 1,811 American dead.
+The U.S. forces and Germans both had about 10,000 casualties, mostly wounded, but including 1,811 American dead.
 And it transformed the Marine Corps into a force that stepped into grander battles after fighting smaller skirmishes for years.

-Every Marine recruit learns Daly’s name and what he bellowed, and units that trace their lineage back to the fight still wear a fourragère, a braided green cord on their dress uniform that were originally bestowed by the French military.
+Every Marine recruit learns Daly’s name and what he bellowed, and units that trace their lineage back to the fight still wear a fourragère, a braided green cord on their dress uniform that was originally bestowed by the French military.

 And those who visit the cemetery and battlefield are drawn to one particular place in the nearby town of Belleau, where a moss-flecked bulldog fountain spurts water from its mouth.
 It is customary for Marines to drink straight from it.

-On the day of Trump’s canceled visit, then-chairman of the Joint Chiefs of Staff, Marine Corps Gen. Joseph F. Dunford Jr., paced through the cemetery and visited the chapel.
+On the day of Trump’s canceled visit, the then-chairman of the Joint Chiefs of Staff, Marine Corps Gen. Joseph F. Dunford Jr., paced through the cemetery and visited the chapel.

-Then, on a stop in Belleau, he gripped the bulldog statue in his right hand — and joining a long line of Marines, bent over and sipped the cool water.
+Then, on a stop in Belleau, he gripped the bulldog statue in his right hand and, joining a long line of Marines, bent over and sipped the cool water.

-Josh Dawsey, Anne Gearan, Colby Itkowitz, Carol D. Leonning and Greg Miller contributed to this report.
+Josh Dawsey, Anne Gearan, Colby Itkowitz, Carol D. Leonnig and Greg Miller contributed to this report.

 Read more: